Wednesday, August 2, 2017

 Next up was the bug room.
 Yes, a series of shallow brick tubs swarming with crickets and a few scorpions, all sold for snack food.
 In the same room were many cages containing other animals – guinea pigs (to be eaten), porcupines (to be eaten) and weasels (to be eaten, or perhaps sold to the coffee farm).
 The guide told us the Vietnamese will eat literally anything that moves.

-I had previously told Magnus I’d give him my credit card knife when we got home, but after finding the need to use it at least four time in the past 24 hours I told him to forget it and buy his own.
-So he and Ana set off to the market and Stella and I went for a beer at the agreed up on rendezvous point.
+I had previously told Magnus I’d give him my credit card knife when we got home, but after finding the need to use it at least four times in the past 24 hours I told him to forget it and buy his own.
+He and Ana set off to the market while Stella and I went for a beer at the agreed upon rendezvous point.
 Stella and I had a great chat and talked about all sorts of things.
 I can imagine us doing exactly the same thing again in about ten years, when she is 21, and that is going to be just as cool, and she will be able to order her own beer instead of taking sips out of mine.

 And then it happened.
 Ana said, “What’s that on your shoe?”

 “Huh?”
 I said as I looked back and then looked down at my shoe.
 “Looks fine to me.”